argapost/Incompact3d/README.md

 ## The Incompact3d code

-Incompact3d is a Fortran-MPI based, finite difference high-performance code for solving the incompressible Navier-Stokes equation and as many as you need scalar transport equations.
+Incompact3d is a Fortran-MPI based, finite difference code for solving the incompressible Navier-Stokes equations along with multiple scalar transport equations.

 This repository contains a major upgrade in the Incompact3d code.
-The new version is faster, more flexible and user friendly.
+The new version is faster, more flexible and friendly for new users.

 The main homepage for Incompact3d can be found at [incompact3d.com](https://www.incompact3d.com/).
 You can find a list of the work related to the code.

-This is the GitHub repository of Incompact3d source code, including instructions for running and compiling Incompact3d, below.
+Basic instructions for running and compiling the code can be found below.

 ## Resources